RayDeeUx/menuloop_randomizer/about.md

 This mod allows you to randomize the menu song every time you open the game, picking from a random downloaded song from Newgrounds, RobTop's Music Library, or your own songs. `.mp3`, `.ogg`/`.oga`, `.wav`, and `.flac` files are supported.

 # Adding custom songs
-If you want to add your own songs to the mod you should go to the settings tab, then click the <cd>pink</c> folder button.
-Just like with grabbing songs you've downloaded from Newgrounds or RobTop's Music Library, `.mp3` and `.ogg` files are supported.
+If you want to add your own songs to the mod you should go to the mod's settings menu, then "Click me to open the Config Directory!".
+Just like the songs you've downloaded from Newgrounds or RobTop's Music Library, `.mp3` and `.ogg` files are supported.

 ![Screenshot on how to use it.
 Install the mod to view this screenshot!](elnexreal.menuloop_randomizer/screenshot.png)

 `.oga`, `.flac` and `.wav` files are also supported, for the few audiophiles who want the highest of audio quality out there.

-*<cy>Note:</c>* ***<cy>There is an alternative config directory shortcut button within the mod's settings, in case you have QOLMod installed.</c>***

 ## Android
-<co>*If you click the folder and you get sent to the geode folder itself, you should go to `game/geode/config/elnexreal.menuloop_randomizer` and put the songs there*</co>
+<co>*If you click the config directory shortcut and you get sent to the geode folder itself, you should go to `game/geode/config/elnexreal.menuloop_randomizer` and put the songs there*</co>

 # Blacklisting songs
 Ever felt like a song was an absolute dud?
 Click the (crudely drawn) <cl>blacklist button</c> and you won't ever hear that song as a menu loop again.